 Strombom worked around a pair of first-inning walks to leave two Wildcats on base and escape without allowing a run.

-Nate McClellan (Jr., Shoreline, Wash.) drew a leadoff walk in the second, and after Truex singled to right, Jordan Harlow (Sr., Baker City, Ore.) moved the runners into scoring position with a sacrifice bunt.
+Nate McClellan (Sr., Shoreline, Wash.) drew a leadoff walk in the second, and after Truex singled to right, Jordan Harlow moved the runners into scoring position with a sacrifice bunt.
 Chamberlain followed with a sacrifice fly that scored McClellan, but also ended the inning as Truex was thrown out attempting to advance to third.

 A walk and a single for the Pios in the bottom of the inning didn’t rattle Brandon, who retired Cathcart on a fly ball to strand the base runners.